jquella/DSI_capstone/README.md

 Here is a list of some important model preparation I did (though not exhaustive):
 - Map listed positions to 'award position' (e.g. PG/SG -> G)
 - Clean player names where necessary (e.g. Ron Artest / Metta World Peace)
+- Merge into one row data for players who were traded mid-season (and thus played for multiple teams)
 - Clean team names due to city moves and expansion teams
 	- This may upset some people but I used the most current team that inherits the franchise's history as the guide.
 For example, the Seattle Supersonics were mapped to the Oklahoma City Thunder (sorry, Seattleites!)
 - **Merge player data with web-scraped award and team data into final dataset**